-Whole-round core samples were processed for IW and headspace (HS) void gas samples were measured at Site U1605; however, the frequency of these samples was limited by the availability of sediment.
-HS measurements show low concentrations of hydrocarbons in the upper 130 m CSF-A and increasing concentrations at depth, with a low yet consistent presence of ethane below 180 m CSF-A. Although low recovery and sporadic sampling led to a discontinuous pore water record, the main findings from IW analysis include decreases in lithium and potassium with depth.
-A monotonic decrease in sulfate with depth to a minimum around 190 m CSF-A provides evidence for a sulfate-methane transition zone.
+Whole-round core samples were processed for IW and headspace void gas samples were measured for Site U1605; however, the frequency of these samples was limited by the availability of sediment.
+Headspace measurements showed low concentrations of hydrocarbons in the uppermost 130 and increasing concentrations at depth with a low yet consistent presence of ethane below 180 m CSF-A. Although low recovery and sporadic sampling led to a discontinuous pore water record, the main findings from IW analysis include decreases in lithium and potassium with depth.
+A monotonic decrease in sulfate with depth to a minimum around 190 m CSF-A provides evidence for a SMTZ.
 IW iron, manganese, and phosphate show elevated concentrations near the seafloor and sharp decreases to low concentrations with depth.
-Increases in calcium and alkalinity in the upper ~ 100 m CSF-A are also observed.
+Increases in calcium and alkalinity in the uppermost ~100 m are also observed.
 Elemental analysis of solid material revealed very low concentrations of carbon and nitrogen throughout the hole.

-Site U1606 (proposed Site MB-17A) is located at 74°13.9380'N, 61°2.2426'W at a water depth of 653 mbsl on the middle section of the northwest Greenland shelf (Figure F3).
+Site U1606 (proposed Site MB-17A) is located at 74°13.9380'N, 61°2.2426'W at 653 mbsl on the middle section of the northwest Greenland shelf (Figure F3) (see Background and objectives in the Site U1606 chapter [Knutz et al., 2025d]).
 The site targets the transition from preglacial contourite drift sediments into glacigenic deposits of earliest TMF progradation (Seismic Unit 1), marking the first advance of the NGrIS onto the continental margin.
-The drilling target was at 411 m CSF-A near the base of Megaunit B above Horizon c1 (Figure F12), coring a succession that is complementary to Site U1608.
-The uppermost 180 m at Site U1606 aimed to capture a stratigraphic record of the preglacial to glacial transition that hypothetically corresponds to the Pleistocene/Pliocene boundary (Knutz et al., 2019).
-Below 150-180 m CSF-A, Site U1606 targeted a 200 m thick sedimentary unit characterized internally by a uniform bundle of tilting strata that converges updip against an erosional scarp defined by Horizon c1 (Figure F12).
+The drilling target was 411 m CSF-A near the base of Megaunit B above Horizon c1 (Figure F13), coring a succession that is complementary to Site U1608.
+The uppermost 180 m at Site U1606 aimed to capture a stratigraphic record of the preglacial to glacial transition that hypothetically corresponds to the Pleistocene/ Pliocene boundary (Knutz et al., 2019).
+Below 150-180 m CSF-A, Site U1606 targeted a 200 m thick sedimentary unit characterized internally by a uniform bundle of tilting strata that converges updip against an erosional scarp defined by Horizon c1 (Figure F13).
 The seismic geometries imply accumulation of sedimentary drift deposits over a significantly truncated section of Megaunit C (Knutz et al., 2015).

-The expected lithologies are gravel-sand, diamicton, and pebbly mud in the upper 40 m CSF-A and mudstone with silty-sandy intervals in the succession below.
+The expected lithologies are gravel-sand, diamicton, and pebbly mud in the uppermost 40 m and mudstone with silty-sandy intervals in the succession below.
 The seismic characteristics suggest a gradual transition from a deep marine (outer shelf) to a more nearshore environment, eventually replaced by a proglacial setting.